-How to shrink and extend Server 2008 partition without losing data?
+How to shrink and extend volume on Windows Server 2008?

 All the sizes of physical disk partitions or RAID array virtual drives are allocated while building the Windows 2008 Server, however, the scheduled size may not always meet your needs, for example:

 - System partition was created too small and no free space left after a long time.

 - To manage files more effectively, you need to shrink the large partition and create more smaller ones for different usage.